 You can help prevent urinary tract infections by:

-- drinking plenty of water through the day
+- Drinking plenty of water through the day

-- avoiding the usage of douches
+- Avoiding the usage of douches in the genital area

-- going to the toilet as soon as you need to
+- Going to the toilet as soon as you need to

 - Emptying the bladder after sex